WP-Autoplugin/superdraft/readme.md

 ## License

-Superdraft AI Toolkit is licensed under the GPL-3.0 License.
+Superdraft is licensed under the GPL-3.0 License.